spannozzo/machine-learning-prework/README.md

    1.3.
 Logical operations.
    1.4.
 Functions in python.
    1.4.
 Python classes.
-2. Popular Libraries
+2. Popular Libraries.
    2.1.
 How to use numpy in AI.
    2.2.
 How to use Pandas in AI.
    2.3.
 How to use MatPlotLib (we will talk more about this).
    2.4.
 Working with files (new lesson but its pandas).
 3. The command line.
 4. Data Science Intro:
    4.1.
-Types of data
+Types of data.
    4.1.
-Metricas estadisticas
+Metricas estadisticas.
    4.1.
-Quantile vs Percentile
+Quantile vs Percentile.
    4.1.
-Data visualization: One variable
+Data visualization: One variable.
    4.1.
-Data visualization: Two variable
+Data visualization: Two variable.
    4.1.
-Data visualization: Three variable
+Data visualization: Three variable.

 ## Excercises: